galaxyproject/galaxy-hub/content/news/2023-05-06-ABPHM/index.md

 ---
 title: Galaxy taking part @ Applied Bioinformatics & Public Health Microbiology 2023
 date: '2023-05-06'
-tease: "During 2nd to the 5th of May, Engy Nasr from the Freiburg Galaxy team travelled to Hinxton, England to join the Applied Bioinformatics & Public Health Microbiology 2023"
+tease: "From the 3rd to the 5th of May, Engy Nasr from the Freiburg Galaxy team travelled to Hinxton, England to join the Applied Bioinformatics & Public Health Microbiology 2023"
 location:
   name: Hinxton, UK
 tags: [conference, talk, bioinformatics showcase, pathogen detection]